 Check out the links below to get started by learning more about likely hazards here in Michigan, including tips on how you can prepare to stay healthy in an emergency.

 Michigan's Natural Threats

-Did the topic you want not make the list?
-For more topics go to our Preparedness Topics A-Z page.
+Not finding the topic you were looking for?
+Check the additional topics available on our Preparedness Topics A-Z page.